The Art Gallery Problem is $\exists \mathbb{R}$-complete: Reduction from to the art gallery problem

 We are given a formula from $\Phi$ of the form $x_i+x_j=x_l$, where $i,j,l\in\{1,\ldots,n\}$ and want to construct a gadget imposing an inequality $x_i+x_j\ge x_l$.
 We need to show that the values of the required variables can be copied into the guard segments $r_i,r_j,r_l$ in the gadget described above.
 First, we will explain how to choose the segments from the base line to be copied into the gadget.
-Then, we will show that the $\geq$-addition gadget satisfies properties required by Lemma \ref{lemma:r-slabs}, which will ensure that the gadget can be connected to the main area by a corridor.
+Then we will show that the $\geq$-addition gadget satisfies properties required by Lemma~\ref{lemma:r-slabs}, which will ensure that Lemma~\ref{lemma:copy:works} can be applied, i.e., that the gadget can be connected to the main area by a corridor.